Aglossia: Causes and Treatment

 Speech Therapy

-Speech therapy plays a crucial role in helping individuals with aglossia develop alternative communication methods.
+Speech therapy plays a crucial role in helping individuals with aetiology of aglossia develop alternative communication methods.
 Speech-language pathologists work to enhance articulation and improve intelligibility through exercises and, in some cases, augmentative and alternative communication (AAC) devices.

 Nutritional Support